 Evaluate and Select Technology Solutions

-Technology is a huge part of the business world today.
+Technology is a massive part of the business world today.
 You can’t succeed without it.
 And while technology can be an asset or a liability, the most important thing to remember about technology is that it is a tool, and it’s a tool that you can use to make your business more efficient.

 Integrate the New Technology into Your Operations